NuGet/NuGetDocs/site/Docs/Contribute/Contributing-to-NuGet.markdown

 <a title="How to contribute to MvcContrib" href="http://mvccontrib.codeplex.com/wikipage?title=HowToContribute&amp;referringTitle=T4MVC_contrib">
 a great write-up of this process.
 3. Clone the fork you created in the previous step to your machine.
+4. Run build.cmd from the command line to ensure packages are restore.
 4. Make the relevant changes in your local clone (potentially adding a unit test if this is a bug fix).
 5. Run build.cmd from the command line and make sure that there are 0 errors.
 6. Commit your changes in your local clone.
 You may end up repeating steps 4-6 multiple times as you work.
 When you are finished and ready to have us accept